supalarry/api-symfony-v3/README.md

 This API is written in PHP using Symfony framework.
 Project runs on nginx server, php scripts are ran by php-fpm and data is stored in mysql.
 Phpmyadmin is accessable too.
+Project is deployed using docker.

-This is an API which allows to add users and products and orders connected to them.
+This is an API which allows to add users and products and orders connected to users.

 ## Installation